-Contributions receivable as of March 31, 2018 amounts to \$400,000 and is expected to be received in less than one year.
+Contributions receivable as of March 31, 2018 amounted to \$400,000 and was expected to be received in less than one year.
+There were no contributions receivable at March 31, 2019.
 The Foundation is known to have been named as beneficiary in the wills of certain supporters.
-These conditional contributions have not been recorded as of March 31, 2018 and 2017 as they are deemed revocable.
+These conditional contributions have not been recorded as of March 31, 2019 and 2018 as they are deemed revocable.